samfeng279/BME213/README.md

 # BME213
-R code created for BME 213 - Prototyping, Simulation, and Design
+R code created for BME 213 - Statistics and Experimental Design